Alluxio/alluxio/docs/en/advanced/Security.md

 ## Authentication

+The authentication protocol is determined by the configuration property `alluxio.security.authentication.type`, with a default value of `SIMPLE`.

 ### SIMPLE

-When `alluxio.security.authentication.type` is set to `SIMPLE`, authentication is enabled.
+Authentication is **enabled** when the authentication type is `SIMPLE`.

-Before an Alluxio client accesses the service, this client retrieves the user information to report to Alluxio service in the following order:
+A client must identify itself with a username to the Alluxio service.

-1. If property `alluxio.security.login.username` is set on the client, its value will be used as the login user of this client.
-2. Otherwise, the login user is inferred from the operating system.
+If the property `alluxio.security.login.username` is set on the client, its value will be used as the login user, otherwise, the login user is inferred from the operating system.

-After the client retrieves the user information, it will use this user information to connect to the service.
-After a client creates directories/files, the user information is added into metadata and can be retrieved in CLI and UI.
+The provided user information is attached to the corresponding metadata when the client creates directories or files.

 ### NOSASL

-When `alluxio.security.authentication.type` is `NOSASL`, authentication is disabled.
-Alluxio service will ignore the user of the client and no information will be associated to the files or directories created by this user.
+Authentication is **disabled** when the authentication type is `NOSASL`.

+Alluxio service will ignore the user of the client and no user information will be attached to the corresponding metadata when the client creates directories or files.

 ### CUSTOM

-When `alluxio.security.authentication.type` is `CUSTOM`, authentication is enabled.
-Alluxio clients checks `alluxio.security.authentication.custom.provider.class` which is name of a class implementing `alluxio.security.authentication.AuthenticationProvider` to retrieve the user.
+Authentication is **enabled** when the authentication type is `CUSTOM`.

+Alluxio clients retrieves user information via the class provided by the `alluxio.security.authentication.custom.provider.class` property.
+The specified class must implement `alluxio.security.authentication.AuthenticationProvider`.

 This mode is currently experimental and should only be used in tests.

 ## Authorization

-Alluxio file system implements a permissions model for directories and files similar to the POSIX permission model.
+The Alluxio file system implements a permissions model similar to the POSIX permissions model.

 Each file and directory is associated with:

-1. an owner, which is the user of the client process to create the file or directory.
+- An owner, which is the user of the client process to create the file or directory.
-2. a group, which is the group fetched from user-groups-mapping service.
+- A group, which is the group fetched from user-groups-mapping service.
 See [User group mapping](#user-group-mapping).
-3. permissions

-The permissions have three parts:
+- Permissions, which consist of three parts:

-1. owner permission defines the access privileges of the file owner
+  - Owner permission defines the access privileges of the file owner
-2. group permission defines the access privileges of the owning group
+  - Group permission defines the access privileges of the owning group
-3. other permission defines the access privileges of all users that are not in any of above two classes
+  - Other permission defines the access privileges of all users that are not in any of above two classes

 Each permission has three actions: